 A first measure consisting of a direct grant scheme aimed to support investments by SMEs in the production of coronavirus-relevant products such as medicines, medical equipment and protective clothing.
-The total estimated budget is EUR 37 million.
-(14 April)
+The total estimated budget is EUR 37 million (14 April).
+The scheme has been amended to extend the period of application to 30 June 2021 (16 December).

-A second measure with a total estimated budget of EUR 5.2 billion consisting of a loan guarantee scheme on new and existing working capital loans and new investment loans for large companies with a share of exports of goods and services of at least 20% of their annual sales revenues in 2019 and for their suppliers.
-(5 May)
+A second measure with a total estimated budget of EUR 5.2 billion consisting of a loan guarantee scheme on new and existing working capital loans and new investment loans for large companies with a share of exports of goods and services of at least 20% of their annual sales revenues in 2019 and for their suppliers (5 May).
+The scheme has been amended to extend its period of application to 30 June 2021 and to increase the guarantee coverage to 6 years and 90% of the underlying loan (23 December).

-A third measure with a total budget of EUR 7.2 million consisting of direct grants covering 75% of eligible costs related to R&D activities relevant to combat COVID-19.
-(7 May)
+A third measure with a total budget of EUR 7.2 million consisting of direct grants covering 75% of eligible costs related to R&D activities relevant to combat COVID-19 (7 May).
+The scheme has been amended to extend the period of application to 30 June 2021 (16 December).

 A fourth measure consisting of aid in the form of State guarantees for new working capital loans for a maximum amount of EUR 1.9 million to undertakings with up to 500 employees.
 The total estimated budget of the scheme is EUR 18.5 billion (15 May).
+The scheme has been amended to extend the period of application to 30 June 2021 (16 December).